 If you are going for animation positions showcase examples of biped and quadruped creatures along with props in your reel.
 For props either a car flipping or articulated swords, etc. are good to include.
 Tailor your reel to the type of studio you’re applying to (i.e. do they specialize in 2D, 3D, live action, etc.?)

-The main objective is for your reel to show your understanding of the 12 Principles of Animation (these are taught in the introduction to 3D animation course).
+The main objective is for your reel to show your understanding of the 12 Principles of Animation (these are taught in the foundations of 3D animation course).
 Showcase your ability to work with different rigs by showing animation with and without controllers.

 Most animation for VFX will involve animating props, not characters.
 Make sure some of your work is integrated with live action footage (even if it’s not rendered).